In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

 7

-There are typically no restrictions on using the funds from ULHPs for medical treatment.
+There are typically no restrictions on using the funds from ULHIPs for medical treatment.
 Policyholders have the flexibility to utilize the accumulated funds to cover medical expenses, hospitalization costs, surgeries, treatments, and other healthcare-related needs as per their requirements.

 1. Tax Season is Coming- Know How to Save Tax